-pork chops apples and onions in a sweet and savory cider sauce served on a platter
+pork apples and onions in a slightly sweet cider sauce served

 In an easy homemade cider sauce